Andy Grundy: Rugby league playing career

 Grundy then went on to play for the Gateshead Thunder, Lancashire Lynx and the Rochdale Hornets in the Northern Ford Premiership.

 In 2001 Grundy was selected for Wales, after mutually agreeing to terminate his contract with Gateshead Thunder with three games of the season remaining, for a short stint with the Warrington Wolves.

 Injury and retirement

 Reoccurring problems from a serious ankle injury, sustained during Grundy's time at Wigan Warriors, which required two ankle reconstruction surgeries, along with other factors, led to Grundy's decision to prematurely retire from the game.

 Alma mater

 Grundy is a qualified lecturer and teacher, who graduated from the University of Central Lancashire with a First Class degree in Sport Coaching and winning the Gilbertson Excellence Award for Outstanding Academic Achievement.
-Grundy also graduated from the University of Central Lancashire with a Masters Degree in Physical Education and School Sport and is a published academic researcher in the area of Sport Coaching, with a particular interest in the area of Philosophies.
+Grundy also graduated from the University of Central Lancashire with a master's degree in physical education and school sport and is a published academic researcher in the area of Sport Coaching, with a particular interest in the area of Philosophies.